TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Makelinks.rst

    :ref:`data-type-boolean`

 :aspect:`Description`
-   If set, the link is first wrapped with :ts:`http.wrap` and then the :html:`<a>`-tag.
+   If set, the link is first wrapped with :typoscript:`http.wrap` and then the :html:`<a>`-tag.

 :aspect:`Default`